Ecclesiastical polity: Presbyterian polity

-Presbyterian polity is the characteristic governance of Presbyterian churches, and also of churches in the Continental Reformed tradition.
-Elements of presbyterian polity are also found in other churches.
-For example, in the Episcopal Church in the United States of America, governance by bishops is paralleled by a system of deputies, who are lay and clerical representatives elected by parishes and, at the national level, by the dioceses.
+The Episcopal Church in the United States of America arguably contains a kind of lay presbyterian polity.
+Governance by bishops is paralleled by a system of deputies, who are lay and clerical representatives elected by parishes and, at the national level, by the dioceses.
 Legislation in the general convention requires the separate consent of the bishops and of the deputies.